FieldDB/FieldDB/map_reduce_learnx/README.md

-This is a couchapp for the Lexicon viewer and generator
+This is a map_reduce for the Lexicon viewer and generator

-You can deploy this couchapp to a corpus to turn on the lexicon for that corpus.
+You can deploy this map_reduce to a corpus to turn on the lexicon for that corpus.